LinkedIn Guide

 We’ve all seen a preview like this at some point, right?

-Doesn't really look good, right?
+Doesn't really leave a good impression, right?

 So, why did this happen?

+Well it comes to LinkedIn and its rules.
 LinkedIn has some specifications regarding link previews, like:

 ◾The image should be cropped in a 1.91:1 ratio (1200*627 pixels) and must be no more than 200 pixels wide.